Dining in Navarre

 Alphy’s Catfish House

 The name says it all.
-If you want to eat great catfish in Navarre this is the place to go.
-They also serve yummy breakfast and are the only restaurant that serves breakfast close to our RV Resort.
+If you want to eat great catfish in Navarre…this is the place to go.
+They serve yummy breakfast and are the only restaurant that serves breakfast close to our RV Resort.
 If you bring your receipt from our park you get a 10% discount.
-You can eat in or carry your food to go and enjoy it at your site.
+You can eat in or get your food to-go and enjoy it at your site.

 East River Smokehouse BBQ